Cerelle Mini Pill

 Can Cerelle contraceptive pills make you infertile?

 The contraceptive pill only works for as long as you are taking it and does not have any long-term effects on your fertility.
-Once you stop taking Cerelle, you are no longer protected against pregnancy and your fertility will return to normal, normally within a few days or weeks.
+Once you stop taking Cerelle, you are no longer protected against pregnancy and your fertility will return to normal, usually within a few days or weeks.

 Medically reviewed by: